godddesign/todolistservice/README.md

 Request processing in a more RESTy way will be also considered if required (i.e .: during signin, signout, etc.).

-This is a proof of concept, needs some polishing and tests implementation.

 (*) A REST adapter can still make use of these commands and queries but now GET and POST requests will be enough the only meaningful information in the URL will be the name of the command to be executed or a suitable mapping.
 Also API documentation (OpenAPI) becomes more humanly understandable [TODO: show an example], this especially to people with less technical background.

 Testing is also simplified since we are isolated from infrastructure issues (http, grpc, etc).